How to Explore the Jonathan Run Trail at Ohiopyle State Park

 You should continue straight on Holland Hill Road.

-There is room here for around 10 cars and is where your hiking adventure will begin.
+There is room for around 10 cars and where your adventure will begin.

 Hiking the Jonathan Run Trail

-After parking in the horseshoe shaped parking area, the trail will lead you down toward Jonathan Run, and much of the trail weaves through the forest along the run.
+From the horseshoe-shaped parking area, the trail leads you down toward Jonathan Run, and you’ll start to see some water fairly quickly.
+Much of the trail weaves through the forest along the run.

 You will continue on this path for over a mile.